vueuse/vueuse/packages/core/useRefHistory/index.md

 ### Objects / arrays

-When working with objects or arrays, since changing their attributes does not change it's reference, all the value in the history will point to a same reference.
-If you want to keep the state changes, you would need to pass `clone: true`.
-It will create clones for each history records.
+When working with objects or arrays, since changing their attributes does not change the reference, it will not trigger the committing.
+To track attribute changes, you would need to pass `deep: true`.
+It will create clones for each history record.

 ```ts
 const state = ref({